Changissnz/nu_merchant_principal/README.md

 the well-known <ins>Faustian bargain</ins>, also have a place in this discussion on cycles.
-The recipient of a Faustian bargain pushes for the deal of acquiring or fulfilling of some thing.
+The recipient of a Faustian bargain pushes for the deal of acquiring or fulfilling some thing.
 After there is that ideal granted to the recipient, the recipient experiences second-thoughts and unwanted events, all the while holding onto the product of the bargain.
 They think, because the ideal was too initially too far away that